Partners of ‘The Wild North Sea”

 “Supporting young women in a meaningful career“

-The Marina van Damme grant is awarded annually to promising alumni of the four technical universities in Delft, Eindhoven, Twente and Wageningen.
-The reason why Marina van Damme supports North Sea Nature Untamed is that this special project contributes to the knowledge and awareness of the North Sea as a nature reserve among the general public.
-She also wants to make the existence of the scholarship widely known.
-Her heart lies in supporting young women who are working and have the ambition to make a meaningful step in their career.
-The producer of ‘De Wilde Noordzee’, Klaudie Bartelink, won the Marina van Damme grant in 2011.
-This gave her the chance to start a career as a nature filmmaker.
-All winners together form the Marina van Damme network, which is aimed at inspiring and advancing each other.
+The Marina van Damme grant is awarded annually to promising alumni of the technical universities of Delft, Eindhoven, Twente and Wageningen.
+The heart of Marina van Damme lies in supporting young women who have the ambition to make a meaningful step in their careers.
+The producer of ‘De Wilde Noordzee’, Klaudie Bartelink, received the Marina van Damme grant in 2011.
+This allowed her to start her career as an underwater wildlife filmmaker.

 “A visual spectacle and a call to action”